日本語 / English

 ABOUT US

-Over the 4.6 billion years since its formation, Earth has undergone dynamic change and evolved into the planet we know today.
-Changes in the deep interior have sometimes transformed the surface environment dramatically and created severe conditions for the organisms that lived at the time.
-Several mass-extinction events are thought to have been linked to processes originating inside the Earth.
-Understanding the structure and evolution of the Earth's interior is therefore important not only for geoscience, but also for thinking about the evolution and sustainability of life.
+Over the 4.6 billion years since its formation, Earth has undergone dynamic changes and evolved into its present state.
+Changes in Earth’s interior have, at times, drastically altered the surface environment and created severe conditions for organisms that were flourishing at the time.
+Several mass-extinction events are thought to have been caused by processes inside Earth.
+Understanding the structure and evolution of Earth’s interior is therefore important for considering the evolution and sustainability of life.

-The Earth extends to a depth of roughly 6,400 km, whereas the deepest borehole ever drilled by humans reaches only about 10 km below the surface.
-What lies farther below?
-What kind of internal structure did the Earth have in the past, and through what processes did it evolve into a life-bearing planet?
+Although Earth’s interior extends to a depth of approximately 6,400 km, the deepest borehole ever drilled by humans reaches only about 10 km below the surface.
+What is the structure of the deeper Earth?
+What was Earth’s interior like in the past, and through what processes did it evolve into a planet where life can thrive today?
 Why has life continued to flourish on Earth, unlike on other planets?

-To address such questions, one powerful approach is to combine geophysical observation and geological investigation with high-pressure experiments that reproduce the deep interiors of Earth and planets.
-Planetary interiors are composed broadly of solid oxides, solid metals, liquid metals, and fluids.
-Laboratories around the world are studying how these materials behave under planetary interior conditions.
+To address these questions, it is highly effective to combine observations and surveys with high-pressure experiments that reproduce the interiors of Earth and planets.
+Broadly speaking, Earth and planets consist of solid oxides, solid metals, liquid metals, and fluids.
+Researchers around the world are investigating how these materials behave under planetary interior conditions.

-Our laboratory aims to clarify the physical and chemical properties of materials inside Earth and planets through distinctive high-pressure experiments, and to understand how those materials have evolved over time.
+Our laboratory aims to clarify the physical and chemical properties of materials in Earth and planetary interiors through distinctive high-pressure experiments, thereby revealing their evolution.

-Students mainly use the seminar room and experimental room for their daily work.
+Students mainly use the seminar room and experimental laboratory.

 Raman spectroscopy system